-- A Soldier’s Story (1984): A racially charged murder mystery and career performances by Adolph Caesar and Howard E. Rollins Jr., hell yes.
-Also some Denzel!
+- A Soldier’s Story (1984): A racially charged murder mystery and career performances by Adolph Caesar and Howard E. Rollins Jr. Also some Denzel!

 - Sea of Love (1989): Al Pacino’s comeback film is dark with a twist of noir.

-- Biloxi Blues (1988): A Neil Simon comedy during training camp.
+- Biloxi Blues (1988): A Neil Simon comedy during basic training.
 Matthew Broderick plays the recruit and Christopher Walken shines as the sergeant.

 - Angel Heart (1987): An awesome and controversial film.
 Mickey Rourke shows his potential.
-This is the film Bill Cosby was outraged about because of Lisa Bonet’s sex scene.
+This is the film Bill Cosby was furious about because of Lisa Bonet’s sex scene.
 Really Bill?

 - 48 Hours (1982): Eddie Murphy and Nick Nolte actually have chemistry, it’s funny and it’s the film that started Murphy’s film career ended later on by Pluto Nash.